-a.
-Issuer: the issuer is often an orphan SPV with a restricted scope of business permitted to be undertaken.
+- a.
+Issuer: the issuer is often an orphan SPV with a restricted scope of business permitted to be undertaken. - b.

-- b.
 Sponsors: A sponsor is often referred to as an "originator" in securitisation in Hong Kong.
 In Hong Kong, originators are often large commercial enterprises (such as operating entities that own a large portfolio of receivables that they could securitise) or financial institutions (such as banks that could securitise some of their loans).
+In recent years, increased activity is seen in non-bank financial institutions (NBFIs) securitizing trade finance receivables which are either owned by those NBFIs or purchased from other financiers.

 - c.
-Underwriters and Placement Agents:

-They are sometimes referred to as an

-"arranger" in securitisation in Hong Kong.

-They are involved in the underwriting of the

-ABS, in the case of an underwriter, or the

-placement of the ABS, in the case of a

-placement agent.

-- d.
-Servicers: Typically, in a securitisation, the originator will also take up the role of a servicer (or an "administrator" as it is sometimes called) to provide services with respect to the receivables transferred to the issuer.

-- e.
+Eligible Receivables: Deal specific asset eligibility criteria, mainly concerning asset quality such as repayment terms, debt aging, credit rating, delinquency ratios, free from any liens or encumbrances, freely transferrable (or subject to perfection requirements), are generated from eligible buyers and suppliers, and other bespoke requirements. - d.
+Eligible Jurisdictions: The jurisdiction of the receivables (including the jurisdictions of originator, buyers and suppliers) must be carefully selected to ensure that the assets are legally enforceable, and any perfection requirements adhered to, through legal due diligence. - e.
+Underwriters and Placement Agents: They are sometimes referred to as an "arranger" in securitisation in Hong Kong.
+They are involved in the underwriting of the ABS, in the case of an underwriter, or the placement of the ABS, in the case of a placement agent. - f.
+Servicers: Typically, in a securitisation, the originator will also take up the role of a servicer (or an "administrator" as it is sometimes called) to provide services with respect to the receivables transferred to the issuer. - g.
+Back-up Servicers: Independent service providers appointed to act in the capacity of the Servicers when the Servicers are in default or bankrupt. - h.
+Cash Managers: Responsible for managing the cash flows and ensuring that funds are properly allocated according to the transaction's structure.
+Their duties include managing collections from the underlying assets, allocating payments to the ABS holders, paying fees, and making other necessary disbursements. - i.
 Investors: An investor purchases the ABS from the issuer or underwriter, as applicable.
 Investors often tend to be financial institutions, insurance companies and private funds.
+Tranching is often involved to accommodate the various risk and profit appetites of different investors. - j.
+Intercreditor Terms: Determining key terms such as priority of payments, standstill provisions, enforcement rights, cross-collateralization and security, subordination and seniority, voting and consent rights, events of default and acceleration.
+Often deal specific and highly negotiated by investors.
+Waterfalls of payments can differ depending on whether the transaction is in the amortisation period or the post-amortisation period.

-- f.
+- k.
 Trustees: The note trustee acts under the instructions of the noteholders in respect of the actions being taken by the noteholders, among other duties.
-The security trustee, on the other hand, holds for the benefit of the noteholders as secured creditors the security created over the issuer's assets.
+The security trustee, on the other hand, holds for the benefit of the noteholders as secured creditors the security created over the issuer's assets. - Risk Retention : Typically, the originator is required to retain 5% of the securitised assets (usually as Junior note holder although other or synthetic forms of retention is possible).
+Hong Kong securitisations are generally structured to comply with EU and UK risk retention requirements, particularly when they are targeted at EU or UK investors (e.g. investment funds) although there is no equivalent Hong Kong requirement for these non-bank originators.